rehierl/node-tree-outliner/1-1-3-node-trees/2-1-path-of-nodes.md

 <!-- ======================================================================= -->
 ## directed definitions

-away from the root, i.e. downwards
+away from the root

 * any path `(p in TD)` points **downwards**
 * `n1` **contains** `nk`, if `p=[n1,...,nk] in TD`
 * synonymous - contains, is ancestor of

-towards the root, i.e. upwards
+towards the root

 * any path `(p in BU)` points **upwards**
 * `n1` is **located inside of** `nk`, if `p=[n1,...,nk] in BU`